 Having a number of character references written and presented at court is very important.
 It is sometimes the most important piece of evidence for a defendant.

-The character reference needs to address the issues that the Defendant's lawyer is trying to emphasize. ie the good work history, the need for a driving licence. the positive changes in a person's life since they got in trouble etc.
+The character reference needs to address the issues the Defendant's lawyer is trying to emphasise, for example a good work history, the need for a driving licence, the positive changes in a person's life since they got in trouble and so forth.

-It is all about using the character reference to explain to the Judge who you really are rather than them just judging you for your offences.
+It's all about using the character reference to explain to the Judge who you really are, rather than them just judging you for your offences.

 Who the character reference is addressed to depends on which Court the defendant is going to.